Genital herpes in pregnancy only presents a small risk to your baby; however the risk is increased if you contract the STI whilst you are pregnant.

-Genital herpes is a long-term condition, with symptoms which can usually be effectively controlled using antiviral medicines.
+Genital herpes is sexually transmitted infection and a long-term condition, with symptoms which can usually be effectively controlled using antiviral medicines.
 In pregnancy, there can be a small risk of complications from genital herpes.
 It is most likely to cause problems if you contract it for the first time during pregnancy.
+Find out more about dealing with herpes during pregnancy here.

 What is genital herpes?